viperproject/gobra-book/src/3-predicates.md

 ## Summary
-> Predicates abstract over assertions, i.e. giving a name to a parametrized assertion.
+> Predicates abstract over assertions, i.e., giving a name to a parametrized assertion.
 >
 > The `fold` statement exchanges the body of a predicate for a predicate instance.
 If the assertion in the body does not hold, an error is reported.
 >